kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/assignment-1-reading-to-comprehend.md

     - What is the tone?
 Formal v.
 Informal.
     - Are there any other tones?
 Neutral, Optimistic, Worried, Friendly, Curious.
 Assertive, Encouraging.
   - Summarise: Write a 250-500 word summary of the blog post

+ ---

 ## Submission

 - Your submission should include all of the following in one pdf:
-  - Your 3 - 5 questions about the reading
+  - Your 3 - 5 questions about the reading.
-  - Your answers to the 3 analysis questions
+  - Your answers to the 3 analysis questions.
-  - Your answers to the 6 evaluation questions
+  - Your answers to the 6 evaluation questions.
-  - Your 250 - 500 word summary of the blog post
+  - Your 250 - 500 word summary of the blog post.

 ---